jsenv/workflow/packages/jsenv-file-size-impact/readme.md

 ## fileSizeModulePath

-_fileSizeModulePath_ is a string parameter representing an url relative to [projectDirectoryUrl](#projectDirectoryUrl) leading a module file.
+_fileSizeModulePath_ is a string parameter representing an url relative to [rootDirectoryUrl](#rootDirectoryUrl) leading a module file.
 This file must contain a _generateFileSizeReport_ export.

 ## filesOrdering